Hero Background

 • No-cost terminal illness rider

-Included with their life insurance policies at no extra cost, AIL’s terminal illness rider pays up to half of the policy’s death benefit to the policyholder if they are diagnosed with a disease with a life expectancy of less than 12 months.
+AIL’s terminal illness rider pays up to half of the policy’s death benefit to the policyholder if they are diagnosed with a disease with a life expectancy of less than 12 months.
+It’s included with all of their life insurance policies at no extra cost.

 Cons